-\ Percentage is not meaningful
+^{} Percentage is not meaningful

 Revenues.
-Revenues for 2011 increased \$13.4 million, or 30%, to \$58.0 million from \$44.6 million for 2010.
-Our fiscal quarter ended December 31, 2011 represented our 44th consecutive quarter of increased revenues.
-The increase in revenues resulted primarily from a 30% increase in recurring revenue customers to 16,129 at December 31, 2011 from 12,399 at December 31, 2010, as well as an 8% increase in average recurring revenues per recurring revenue customer to \$3,440 from \$3,176.
-The increase in average recurring revenues per recurring revenues per recurring revenue customers.
-Recurring revenues from recurring revenue customers accounted for 85% of our total revenues for 2011, compared to 83% for 2010.
+Revenues for 2012 increased \$19.1 million, or 33%, to \$77.1 million from \$58.0 million for 2011.
+Our fiscal quarter ended December 31, 2012 represented our 48th consecutive quarter of increased revenues.
+The increase in revenues resulted from two primary factors: the increase in recurring revenue customers and the increase in average recurring revenues per recurring revenue customer.

+- The number of recurring revenue customers increased 11% to 17,977 at December 31, 2012 from 16,129 at December 31, 2011. - Average recurring revenues per recurring revenue customer increased 15% to \$3,964 for 2012 from \$3,440 for 2011.
+This increase was primarily attributable to increased fees resulting from increased usage of our solutions by our recurring revenue customers and growth in larger customers, including those acquired from Edifice.

+Recurring revenues from recurring revenue customers accounted for 88% of our total revenues for 2012, compared to 85% for 2011.
 We anticipate that the number of recurring revenue customers and the recurring revenues per recurring revenue customer will continue to increase as we increase the number of solutions we offer and increase the penetration of those solutions across our customer base.

 Cost of Revenues.
-Cost of revenues for 2011 increased \$2.7 million, or 22%, to \$15.4 million from \$12.6 million for 2010.
-The increase in costs was primarily attributable to higher costs of personnel and resale of adapters, as well as increased occupancy, network services, stock-based compensation and depreciation expenses.
-As a percentage of revenues, cost of revenues was 27% for 2011, compared to 28% for 2010.
-Increased revenues allowed us to leverage our personnel and infrastructure costs and decrease our cost of revenues as a percentage of total revenues.
-Going forward, we anticipate that cost of revenues will increase in absolute dollars as we continue to build our business.
+Cost of revenues for 2012 increased \$6.7 million, or 43%, to \$22.0 million from \$15.4 million for 2011.
+The increase in cost of revenues was primarily attributable to increased headcount which resulted in higher personnel costs.
+Also contributing to the increase were higher expenses for depreciation, network services, stock-based compensation and occupancy.
+As a percentage of revenues, cost of revenues was 29% for 2012 compared to 27% for 2011.
+Going forward, we anticipate that cost of revenues will increase in absolute dollars as we continue to expand our business.

 Sales and Marketing Expenses.
-Sales and marketing expenses for 2011 increased \$7.2 million, or 44%, to \$23.8 million from \$16.6 million for 2010.
-The increase in sales and marketing expenses was due to higher commissions earned by sales personnel from new business, as well as increased personnel and promotional costs in 2011.
-As a percentage of revenues, sales and marketing expenses were 41% for 2011 and 37% for 2010.
-As we work to grow our business, we will continue to add resources to our sales and marketing efforts over time, and we expect that these expenses will increase in absolute dollars.
+Sales and marketing expenses for 2012 increased \$6.2 million, or 26%, to \$30.0 million from \$23.8 million for 2011.
+The increase in sales and marketing expenses was primarily due to increased headcount, which resulted in higher personnel costs, as well as increased commissions earned by sales personnel from new business.
+We also had increased expenses for marketing, stock-based compensation and depreciation in 2012, as compared to 2011.
+As a percentage of revenues, sales and marketing expenses were 39% for 2012 compared to 41% for 2011.
+As we expand our business, we will continue to add resources to our sales and marketing efforts over time, and we expect that these expenses will continue to increase in absolute dollars.

 Research and Development Expenses.
-Research and development expenses for 2011 were \$5.8 million, an increase of \$1.5 million, or 34%, from \$4.3 million for 2010.
-The increase in research and development expenses was primarily due to higher personnel costs.
-As a percentage of revenues, research and development expenses were 10% for each of 2011 and 2010.
-We expect research and development expenses will increase in absolute dollars as we continue to enhance and expand our solutions and applications.
+Research and development expenses for 2012 were \$8.1 million, an increase of \$2.3 million, or 40%, from \$5.8 million for 2011.
+The increase in research and development expenses was primarily due to increased headcount, which resulted in higher personnel costs.
+Depreciation expense also increased in 2012 compared to 2011.
+As a percentage of revenues, research and development expenses were 11% for 2012 and 10% for 2011.
+As we enhance and expand our solutions and applications, we expect that research and development expenses will continue to increase in absolute dollars.